adamchalmers/blog/content/streaming-proxy.md

 Note, this example uses Axum 0.6.0-rc.1 with its new [State][state] types.
 It's possible that it might change a little before the final 0.6 release.
 See [the announcement][axum06rc] for more.
 State is basically like an Axum extension where the compiler can guarantee it's always set.
 This perfectly solves the problem my [previous post about Axum](/what-are-extensions) complained about, where _I_ know the extension is always set, but the compiler doesn't, so I need a dubious `.unwrap()`

-# Benchmarks?
+# Benchmarks

 I ran some benchmarks on the repo.
 Basically I used `curl` to send the proxy server a Multipart body with 20 copies of the Unix wordlist.
 Then the server proxied it to a second server, which prints it.
-I ran it with a streaming proxy and a buffered proxy.
+I compared the streaming proxy above, with a proxy that buffers everything.
 You can see the full setup in the [GitHub example][ghexample].

 Because I ran this all locally, I don't expect much difference in total time.
 After all, the latency between processes running on my Macbook is pretty low.
 So doubling the latency won't matter much, because the latency is nearly zero anyway.
 But I expect the RAM usage to be very different.